 Why are diplomats, no matter how sensitive their job, conferred almost limitless immunity from law?
 The answer goes centuries back.

-Filed under accountability, island economy, modernity & modernization, parliamentary elections, performance, politIcal discourse, power politics, press freedom & censorship, sri lankan society, welfare & philanthophy, working class conditions, world events & processes
+Filed under accountability, centre-periphery relations, life stories, politIcal discourse, power politics, press freedom & censorship, security, self-reflexivity, sri lankan society, taking the piss, truth as casualty of war, unusual people, world events & processes